Education in Qatar: Islamic education

 Prior to the 20th century, Qatari society did not place any specific emphasis on formal education.
 This was common in traditional Bedouin culture.
 Rather, Quranic education was highly valued in urban society, and to a lesser extent, rural society.
 Most children living in urban settlements were taught how to memorize, understand and read the Quran.
 This type of education was typically completed by the age of 10, whereupon the child's family would celebrate al khatma, or the end of memorizing the Quran.
 By the 18th century, Zubarah, the most important town in the peninsula, had developed into a center of Islamic education.

 Islamic schools were divided into three categories known as mosques, kuttabs and madrasas.
 Mahmud Shukri Al-Alusi, an Islamic scholar, stated that between 1878 and 1913, there were around 20 kuttabs, 30 madrasahs and 400 mosques in the al-Hasa region, which included Qatar.

+Sheikh Abdullah was interested in education, which led to the opening of Al-Athria school in 1913.
+It was closed later in 1926.

 Mosques, in addition to serving as places of prayer, were also regarded as educational facilities as they provided Muslims with religious instruction and advice.

 Kuttabs, which were also known as mutta or muttawa, were split into two sub-sections.
 The first type of kuttab taught only the Quran and basic religious principles and were very wide spread in both rural and urban areas.
 Children of both sexes could attend them, although they were gender segregated.
 Male children were taught in public areas or mosques, whereas females were taught privately in houses.
 The other variation of kuttab taught reading, writing and arithmetic in addition to the Quran.
 They were found only in large urban settlements, such as Doha, and were attended by children of wealthy families.
 There were several limitations on kuttabs, many of stemmed from the lack of qualifications of the instructors who staffed them.

 Madrasas were advanced educational institutes which taught Islamic sciences and Arabic literature.
 They were located primarily in urban settlements.
 The country's most reputable madrasa in the early 20th century, Al-Madrasa al-Sheikh Muhammad Abdulaziz Al-Ma'na, was established in 1918 by a Bahraini sheikh.
 Its staff was composed of many highly educated instructors.
 The syllabus had an emphasis on Arabic literature and the Arabic language.
 There was no fixed number of years for a student to graduate.
 The madrasa produced some of the country's most highly skilled individuals, including a number of poets and government officials.
 It was closed in 1938.